-A successful sports career

-Factors that contribute to a successful career:

-1. Physical ability

-2. Mental clarity

-3. Ability to work well with others

-Conclusion:

-Using your notes in the chart, summarize the lecture you have heard about traits of professional athletes in 80-100 words.
-Your summary will be graded according to content, organization, accuracy of language and task quality.
+Successful sports career Fac tors that contribute to a successful career: 1.
+I Physical ability 2.
+1 Mental clarity 3.
+4 Ability to work well with others Cor clusion: es in notes in the chart, summarize the lecture you have heard about traits of professional 80-100 words.
+Your summary will be graded according to content, organization, accuracy and task quality. es in 80-100 words.
+Your summary will be graded according to content, organization, accuracy es in 80-100 words.
+Your summary will be graded according to content, organization, accuracy es in 80-100 words.
+Your summary will be graded according to content, organization, accuracy